satrent/SilentAuctionAngular/readme.txt

 ok... now the server.
 The server is a small group of node REST services to return and save data.

+	get the database set up.
+		-- you'll need to have MySQL running locally on port 3306 -- run the createdatabase.sql script in the root folder in MySQL Workbench

 	to run the server.
 		-- make sure you have node installed.
 		-- open terminal (command prompt on windows)
 		-- get yourself to the server root directory.
-		-- run npm install to install the node dependencies -- run "node server.js" to start the server.
+		-- run "npm install" to install the node dependencies -- run "node server.js" to start the server.
-		-- browse http://localhost:8887/api/items to test (you should see a list of items)